knbr13/gitcs/README.md

 ## Development

-1- To clone the `local-git-contributions-visualizer` repository, copy and paste the following URL:
+1- To clone the `local-git-contributions-visualizer` repository, copy and paste the following command:

 ```bash
   git clone https://github.com/abdullah-alaadine/local-git-contributions-visualizer.git
 ```

-2- Run
+2- To run the tool, execute the following command:

 ```bash
   go run .
 ```

-3- Build
+3- To build the tool, run the following command:

 ```bash
   go build
 ```
 ## Installation

-To install the `local-git-contributions-visualizer`, make sure you have Go installed on your machine.
-Then, run the following command:
+To install the local-git-contributions-visualizer, ensure that you have Go installed on your machine.
+Then, execute the following command:

 ```bash
   go install github.com/abdullah-alaadine/local-git-contributions-visualizer@latest